 The thing about Sea Glass Beach

-If you’re wondering why people seem to disagree about how much sea glass you’ll find on Glass Beach, or where exactly it is, that’s probably because there are actually three beaches called Glass Beach in Fort Bragg.
+That’s not the only reason people seem to disagree about how much sea glass you’ll find on Glass Beach, or where exactly it is.
+Turns out there are actually three beaches called Glass Beach in Fort Bragg.

-All are former city trash dump sites where people pushed things over the cliffs onto the beach.
+While it may seem glamorous in photos, all are actually former city trash dump sites where people pushed things over the cliffs onto the beach.
 The sea glass is simply what nature did with all the discarded apothecary bottles, tail lights, milk jugs, and other tossed glass.

 The Glass Beach at Fort Bragg’s MacKerricher State Park is the one I recommend visiting to see the most sea glass (the northern-most of the three beaches).

 I’d like to think a few messages in bottles made it into the mix.

 It’s actually illegal to take sea glass off this beach because it’s state park property, although I’ve seen many people do it.